spinfast319/Origin-Combine-Genres/README.md

 All your albums will need origin files origin files associated with them already for this script to work.

-It also has a dependcies on the python project _Mutagen_ and _ruamel yaml_ which are libraries for manipulating music metadata and yaml files respectively.
+It also has a dependencies on the python projects _Mutagen_ and _ruamel yaml_ which are libraries for manipulating music metadata and yaml files respectively.
 Instructions on installing them are below.

 ## Install and set up
 1) Clone this script where you want to run it.